• Skip to primary navigation

 • Lastly, in a steady stream, slowly whisk in the boiling water until combined.

-• When the cake is done baking, let it sit in the pan for a few minutes, then remove and cool to room temp.
+• When the cake is done baking, let it sit in the pan for a few minutes, then transfer to a wire rack to cool to room temp.

 To make the chocolate buttercream